edespino/cloudberry-site/docs/sys-utilities/pg-dumpall.md

 # pg_dumpall

-Extracts all databases in a Cloudberry Database system to a single script file or other archive file.
+Extracts all databases in a Apache Cloudberry system to a single script file or other archive file.

 ## Synopsis